zzzprojects/learn-orm/tutorials/efcore-extras/create-stored-procedure-with-output-parameter.md

 END
 ```

-Now we also need to create a class that represents a stored procedure with an output parameter.
+Now let's create a class that represents a stored procedure with an output parameter.

 ```csharp
 [StoredProcedure("GetMaxSalary")]